groupvine/gv-doc/membership/importing.md

   treated as case-insensitive, and are typically handled in lower-case.

-* Any number of informational-only columns prefixed by column headers named "ignore:.." can be included in import files and will be entirely ignored by the membership import process.
+* Any number of informational-only columns with headers names prefixed with "ignore:.." can be included in import files and will be entirely ignored by the membership import process.
+(Also, columns with headers names prefixed with "delivery:...", used for [exports](./exporting?view=GV-SET-VIEW), will also be ignored in imports.)